tillhabersetzer/MEG-SCANS/README.md

 | `audio_envelopes_audiobook.m` | This script contained in the `speech` directory is an interactive tool for visualizing the speech envelopes used in the cross-correlation and decoding analyses.
 It processes a selected audiobook file, computes the desired envelope type (e.g., auditory, onset), and generates a multi-panel plot with a slider to easily compare the raw audio waveform against its derived envelope. |
 | `audio_envelopes_olsa.m` | This script processes OLSA speech stimuli to extract auditory envelopes and presents an interactive GUI for sentence-by-sentence visual comparison of the original audio and its computed envelope.
 The script cannot be successfully executed without access to the OLSA sentence files. |

-The `behavioral` directory includes `plot_audiograms.m`, a script for visualizing audiograms for all subjects.

 ### Helper function for Plotting, Source Analysis, Envelope Calculation and FieldTrip Trial Functions
 The `helper_functions` directory contains custom functions used across various analysis pipelines.